atadams/mh370-satellite-video-aftereffects/README.md

 Note: all three of these were available in 2014 (when the original video was believed to have been made.)

+## Instructions

+1. Render the "satellite 6" composition to get the full scene render.
+2. To get the panning and mouse movement from the original video, replace "satelite 5_24.mp4" with the "satellite 6" rendering and render the "mouse-mapping" composition.
+3. To get the video comparing this version to the original, replace "mouse-mapping_10.mp4" with the "mouse-mapping" video and render.

 # Reddit Post

 I'm OK at VFX.
 Far from a pro.
 I just do things for fun.
 This took me a bit of time, but most of that was me learning and a lot of time trying to match the look of the original.
 I think I could redo this in a day.
 There was nothing complicated about it at all.
 Every feature I used was available in 2014.